Haivision/srt/docs/API-functions.md

 #### `SRT_ENOCONN`

 The socket is not connected.
-This can be reported also when when the connection was broken for a function that checks some characteristic socket data.
+This can be reported also when the connection was broken for a function that checks some characteristic socket data.